Computer Science

 Contents

 The proseminar delves more deeply into topics covered in the basic classes taught by the theory group.
-During the winter semester 2024/25, we consider the theory of coding.
+During the winter semester, we consider advanced topics from the theory of computability and of formal languates (in continuation of "Theory of Computation"); during the summer semester, we talk about algorithms (in continuation of "Algorithms, Data Structures, and Data Abstraction").

 Prerequisites